iterative/dvc.org/content/docs/command-reference/status.md

                   [targets [targets ...]]

 positional arguments:
-  targets        Limit command scope to these stages or .dvc files.
+  targets        Limit command scope to these stages, .dvc files, or
-                 Using -R, directories to search for stages or .dvc files can also be given.
+                 tracked files/directories.
+Using -R, directories to
+                 search for stages or .dvc files can also be given.
 ```

 ## Description